tardate/LittleArduinoProjects/Electronics101/PWM/GeneralPurposeHighSideController/README.md

 ## Notes

-This circuit cobines a variable-duty cycle PWM generator with a high-side p-channel MOSFET driver circuit, making it suitable for controlling loads up to 15V/23A.
+This circuit combines a variable-duty cycle PWM generator with a high-side p-channel MOSFET driver circuit, making it suitable for controlling loads up to 15V/23A.

 ### PWM Generator